Lartsch/FediAct/README.md

 4. Check the other settings (optional)
 5. Click the "Submit" button to save

+If you have set your home instance correctly, you can now interact on other instances.

 **Only redirect?**
 Simply turn off auto-action and leave redirect on - double click will then only redirect, not execute the action.